 Q: When did you change your corporate name?

 A: About 16 years ago when I started the business it was actually Mirchandani Consulting.
 I was just coming out of corporate and was in marketing and the focus was very different.
 Seven years ago I re-branded.
 Our new focus and target market is small businesses and digital marketing.

 Q: With the marketing industry changing approximately every 6 months, is there some type of training you have to attend?

 A: There is no real special certification for anything in marketing.
 It’s years of experience and staying on top of trends in terms of marketing.
 With

 Q: Do you end up doing a lot of re-branding for clients?

 A: Re-branding to me in the marketing world is a specific focus.
-Potentially a new logo, a new name and corporate colors.
-We don't do branding in that sense.
+Potentially a new logo, a new name, and corporate colors.
+We don’t do branding in that sense.
 If a client needed something like that we would bring in somebody.
 What we do is a lot of second generation websites.
 We have a couple of projects we are working on right now that were done 5 years ago.
 They were static, fixed width and they might look good on a pc.
 Modernization and new coding will make it responsive and work on multiple browsers and devices.
 Content management systems are really big.
 Most business owners want to have control themselves.
-If they offer a special or hire someone new, they want to be able to provide that information to their readers without having to type up an email changes and wait for you to put it in your queue.
+If they offer a special or hire someone new, they want to be able to provide that information to their readers without having to type up changes in an email and wait for you to put it in your queue.

 Q: Where do you fall in the whole idea of storing things and keeping things “in the cloud”.
 Are you a fan of “the cloud” or not?